Bryan De La Cruz Player Props: Marlins vs. Mets

 |Games w/1+ RBI

-- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead the league.
+- The pitching staff for the Mets has a collective 9.2 K/9, the eighth-best in MLB.

-- The Mets had the seventh-ranked team ERA across all MLB pitching staffs (3.57).
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (5.19).

-- Mets pitchers combined to give up 169 total home runs at a rate of one per game (12th in the league).
+- Mets pitchers combine to surrender 13 total home runs at a rate of 1.9 per game (fifth-most in the league).

-- Senga will take the mound to start for the Mets, his first this season.
+- The Mets are sending Megill (1-0) to the mound to make his second start of the season.

-- The righty is pitching in his MLB debut at 30 years old.
+- In his most recent time out on Saturday, the righty threw five innings against the Miami Marlins, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.